- Travel Guide

 Enjoying Kopee Fathu Mas Huni is a genuine Maldivian breakfast experience, best paired with a hot cup of black tea (kalhu sai) or sweet milk tea (kiru sai).
 It’s the kind of meal that energizes you for the day ahead and reminds you of the rich culinary heritage of island life.

-Maldivian Breakfast topee fathu has huni
+Maldivian Breakfast kopee fathu has huni

 Photo: Kopee fathu Mas huni.
 Photo Credit: Lonumedhu